 A German edition of Miller’s book was published in 1938: Ich fand keinen Frieden.
 (Rowohlt Berlin.)

 Roy Howard Papers (1892-1964).
 MSA 1, The Media School Archive, Indiana University Libraries, Bloomington, Indiana.
 The Papers also contain a sequence of cablegrams, sent to and from Howard after his armistice one and while he was still in Brest.
 They are to be found in the Papers following a letter from Marshall Coles to Naoma Lowensohn, dated 25 April 1957.

 Arthur Hornblow Jr, ‘The Amazing Armistice: Inside Story of the Premature Peace Report’.
 Published originally in The Century Magazine, November 1921, pp90-99.
 Available online.

 The article was selected for inclusion in a collection of narrative writing, compiled by J.W.
 Cunliffe and G.R.
 Lomer with the title Writing of Today: Models of Journalistic Prose.
 It is in Part B. Narrative Articles, pp. 67-73.
 (Third Edition.
 New York, 1923.)
 Available Online.

-The pre-publication version of the article that Hornblow sent to Roy Howard and to Admiral Wilson and evidently altered as a result of their “suggestions as to changes in the statements of fact” is not available in the Hornblow archive.
+A pre-publication version of the article was called The Fake Armistice.
+Hornblow sent a copy of it to Roy Howard and to Admiral Wilson for their “suggestions as to changes in the statements of fact”, and made changes to the text and title as a result of their comments.
+The pre-publication version is not available in the Hornblow archive.